Jermaine-rbg/Jermaine_FunPortfolio/README.md

 # Features

 - Responsive layout, works well on both Mobile and Desktop
 - Dark mode support.
-Click crescent moon to toggle dark mode and light mode.
+Click the crescent moon to toggle dark mode and light mode.
 - Clear React components and tailwind styling.
 - Exact sections that a developer needs to showcase their skills.
 - Clear call to actions.